matter-labs/zksync-era/zkstack_cli/zkstackup/README.md

   Git tag to use when installing from a repository.
 Ignored if `--branch` or `--commit` is provided.

 - `--inception`
   Installs `zk_inception` from the repository.
-By default, `zkup` installs `zk_inception` and `zk_supervisor`.
+By default, `zkstackup` installs `zk_inception` and `zk_supervisor`.

 - `--supervisor`
   Installs `zk_supervisor` from the repository.

 ### Local Installation

-If you provide a local path using the `-p` or `--path` option, `zkup` will install ZK Stack CLI from that directory.
+If you provide a local path using the `-p` or `--path` option, `zkstackup` will install ZK Stack CLI from that directory.
 Note that repository-specific arguments (`--repo`, `--branch`, `--commit`, `--version`) will be ignored in this case to preserve git state.

 ### Repository Installation

-By default, `zkup` installs ZK Stack CLI from the "matter-labs/zksync-era" GitHub repository.
+By default, `zkstackup` installs ZK Stack CLI from the "matter-labs/zksync-era" GitHub repository.
 You can specify a different repository, branch, commit, or version using the respective options.
-If multiple arguments are provided, `zkup` will prioritize them as follows:
+If multiple arguments are provided, `zkstackup` will prioritize them as follows:

 - `--version`
 - `--commit`